 Sedgwick’s 1908 hay barn was in danger of succumbing in the next Valley wind storm, but that was before Linda Duttenhaver saw it as part of a tour of the Reserve she took in 2008.
 A 1977 UCSB alumna, Linda immediately realized that the barn was desperately in need of a new roof, foundation reinforcements and other repairs.
 A longtime admirer of old barns, Linda contributed the funds for the necessary work to allow the structure to withstand another 100 years of inclement weather.

 In the process of watching the barn restoration, Linda became a regular Sedgwick visitor.
 “The more I learned about Sedgwick, the more excited I became about its potential to teach others about conservation, biology and art.
 And I fell in love with the Reserve’s natural beauty and serenity.”

-Since the barn was completed, she has also generously supported the educational outreach program that brings K-12 students to the Reserve to learn about and explore its natural resources.
+Since the barn was completed, she has also generously supported the educational outreach program that brings visitors, school kids and neighbors to the Reserve to learn about and explore its natural resources.

 You can make a difference at Sedgwick, too.
 Your support at any level will find a compelling cause, and we look forward to welcoming you into the Sedgwick family of donors whose gifts are having a dramatic impact on the Reserve.
 Learn more and give online here.